sparkfun/Qwiic_ADXL313_Py/DESCRIPTION.rst

-Qwiic SparkFun 3-Axis Digital Accelerometer Breakout - ADXL313
+Qwiic ADXL313
 ==========================

-This package provides support to use the SparkFun 3-Axis Digital Accelerometer Breakout - ADXL313 (Qwiic)
+This package provides support to use the SparkFun Qwiic ADXL313.